aaron13100/404solution/README.md

 ## Version 2.18.0 (April 21, 2019) ##
 * Improvement: Add a search filter on the Redirects page and the Captured 404s page (does not filter columns Hits, Created, or Last Used) (for Carol).
+* Improvement: Add the following folders to the ignore list in the advanced options section.
+    "wp-content/plugins/*", "wp-content/themes/*", ".well-known/acme-challenge/*"

 ## Version 2.17.2 (April 19, 2019) ##
 * FIX: Correct a rare issue during an automatic update (thanks to a debug file participant).